 We were delighted to attend the UK premiere of The Monuments Men in Leicester Square London this week.
-Walking with the red carpet with stars we’ve long admired – George Clooney, Matt Damon, Bill Murray and John Goodman to name but four, was a thrill.
+Walking the red carpet with stars we’ve long admired – George Clooney, Matt Damon, Bill Murray and John Goodman to name but four, was a thrill.

 Directed by George Clooney and co-written with his producing partner Grant Heslov, the film is based on the true story of the greatest treasure hunt in history.
 It focuses on seven over-the-hill, out-of-shape museum directors, artists, architects, curators, and art historians who went to the front lines of WWII to rescue the world’s artistic masterpieces from Nazi thieves and return them to their rightful owners.
-They found themselves in a race against time to avoid the destruction of 1000 years of culture, they would risk their lives to protect and defend mankind’s greatest achievements.
+They found themselves in a race against time to avoid the destruction of 1000 years of culture; they would risk their lives to protect and defend humankind’s greatest achievements.

-In keeping with films such as The Great Escape, The Dirty Dozen, and The Guns of Navarone a great ensemble cast gave us a great romp through this period in our history and it certainly made you think on what these brave people achieved and left you wanting to learn more.
+In keeping with films such as The Great Escape, The Dirty Dozen, and The Guns of Navarone a great ensemble cast gave us a great romp through this period in our history, and it certainly made you think on what these brave people achieved and left you wanting to learn more.

 Only recently a whole treasure trove of art was found in a Munich apartment – 1,500 works worth $1.5 billion, paintings by Matisse, Picasso, Dix, and other artists that had been thought to be lost.

-Now I am not one to spend time trawling through endless galleries and museums yet I do feel to have lost the countless works of arts looted by the Nazi’s would have been a catastrophe.
+Now I am not one to spend time trawling through endless galleries and museums, yet I do feel to have lost the countless works of arts looted by the Nazi’s would have been a catastrophe.